rules & regulations

-THESE RULES AND REGULATIONS (“RULES”) are adopted by the CANADIAN CHAMBER OF COMMERCE IN SINGAPORE (Chambre de commerce du Canada a Singapour (hereinafter “CanCham”) on (date).
+THESE RULES AND REGULATIONS (“RULES”) are adopted by the CANADIAN CHAMBER OF COMMERCE IN SINGAPORE (Chambre de commerce du Canada a Singapour (hereinafter “CanCham”) on (31 May 2020).

 Additional Corporate Representatives means any additional individual Corporate Representative nominated by any Corporate Member, subject to the approval of the ExCo in accordance with Section 4.2.